 - Aging Housing Stock The community and the City's Planning and Code Enforcement Divisions have indicated that there is an older housing stock that will continue to require rehabilitation as the housing continues to age.
-With the relative cost of property, theseis conditions are a challenge for maintenance and upkeep due to relatively high cost of improvements. - Housing Conditions and Senior Housing The community hasResident's have noted its higher proportion of the local aging population.
-This tends to create and the challenges of with deferred maintenance with an aging population, as those older homeowners-who may not have the financial resources or physical ability to perform maintenance functions. -Seniors are predominately on fixed incomes and represent the largest group of residents in need of support to address high housing costs and unique housing needs.
+With the relative cost of property, these conditions are a challenge for maintenance and upkeep due to relatively high cost of improvements. - Housing Conditions and Senior Housing The community has noted its higher proportion of aging population.
+This is also supported by the demographic information provided in Tables 2-18 and 2-19 in Section 2 (Profile) of this Housing Element.
+This tends to create challenges with deferred maintenance, as those older homeowners may not have the financial resources or physical ability to perform maintenance functions.
+Seniors are predominately on fixed incomes and represent the largest group of residents in need of support to address high housing costs and unique housing needs.
 The City's Senior Home Assistance Repair Program (SHARP) works to assist senior citizens with home repairs.
 Data for the program is provided in Appendix A. Eligible applicants must be 60 or older and must have an income at or below the 50th-percentile of median income of Orange County with net assets not to exceed gross household income for 18 months.
-The City's Senior Center (OASIS) plays a vital role in the dissemination of information and services to the senior community and should be engaged to help facilitate the needs of the senior population. - Variety of Housing Choices The City's existing mobile home and upward-trending accessory dwelling unit (ADU) inventory play a role in keeping an inventory of affordable housing in the community. -The community has expressed its desire to have a good balance of residential development types and densities to accommodate not just affordability to various income levels, but a variety of different household types.
-As discussed in Appendix D, the City has been promoting ADU development and provides local data to substantiate an increasing production. - Redevelop and Infill Opportunities Resident's and property owners indicated a desire to focus future development in areas seeing a decline in commercial development activity.
-As such, #the Airport Area and Newport Center Area were included as a-major opportunity areas due to recent residential development activities and trends away from commercial due to the eaffects of the COVID-19 pandemic.
-Reuse and repurposing of commercial and industrial uses is a major opportunity area according to residents. - Address the High Cost of Housing The cost of housing in Newport Beach is very high; however, the City has aimed to encourage and preserve a number of affordable housing units through existing agreements.
-As part of this Housing Element update, Policy Action 1K is included to adopt an inclusionary housing program that would require affordable units to be developed as part of a residential project meeting the applicability criteria.
-This will help to boost affordable housing production, which will in turn boost affordable housing stock to help offset higher housing costs.
+The City's Senior Center (OASIS) plays a vital role in the dissemination of information and services to the senior community and should be engaged to help facilitate the needs of the senior population. - Variety of Housing Choices The City's existing mobile home and upward-trending accessory dwelling unit (ADU) inventory play a role in keeping an inventory of affordable housing in the community.
+The community has expressed its desire to have a good balance of residential development types and densities to accommodate various income levels and a variety of household types As discussed in Appendix D, the City has been promoting ADU development and provides local data to substantiate increased production. - Redevelop and Infill Opportunities Residents and property owners indicated a desire to focus future development in areas seeing a decline in commercial development activity.
+As such, the Airport Area and Newport Center Area were included as major opportunity areas due to recent residential development activities and entitlement requests.
+The negative effects that the COVID19 pandemic and on-line shopping trends has had on the ability to maintain economically performing commercial properties was also cited as a concern.
+As such, reuse and repurposing of commercial and industrial uses is a major opportunity area according to residents. - Address the High Cost of Housing The cost of housing in Newport Beach is very high and rents continue to increase; however, the City has aimed to encourage and preserve a number of affordable housing units through existing agreements.
+As part of this Housing Element update, Policy Action 1K is included to adopt an inclusionary housing program that would require affordable units to be developed as part of housing development projects meeting the certain applicability criteria.
+This Inclusionary Housing Program, in conjunction with the implementation of the Housing Element, will help to boost affordable housing production, which will in turn boost affordable housing stock to help offset higher housing costs.